iankorf/MCB185-2023/unit8_final_projects/README.md

 + Download an mRNA dataset (get help from instructor if needed)
 + Compare your translations to the _official_ translations

+## overlaps ##

+Genomic features like genes, exons, introns, repeats, SNPs, ChIP-seq peaks, etc. are generally represented by chrom, begin, end, and sometimes strand.
+Given a file of exons and SNPs, for example, find out which exons have SNPs in them.

++ Make up your own data for testing purposes
++ Get real data from an instructor if needed
++ Output a table of exons and their SNPs

 ## pwm_draw ##